Azure-Samples/azure-edge-extensions-retrieval-augmented-generation/README.md

       kubectl apply -f https://raw.githubusercontent.com/Azure/AKS-Edge/main/samples/storage/local-path-provisioner/local-path-storage.yaml
       ```

+- Connect the AKS EE Kubernetes cluster to Azure Arc, see [Connect your AKS Edge Essentials cluster to Arc](https://learn.microsoft.com/en-us/azure/aks/hybrid/aks-edge-howto-connect-to-arc).
 - Deploy Azure IoT IoT Operations Preview to your cluster via following the instructions [here](https://learn.microsoft.com/en-us/azure/iot-operations/deploy-iot-ops/howto-deploy-iot-operations?tabs=cli).

+> [!TIP]
-- Recommended: if you would like to remotely connect from your developer machine into the Kubernetes cluster, you can take the steps [here](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/cluster-connect?tabs=azure-cli%2Cagent-version).
+> Recommended: if you would like to remotely connect from your developer machine into the Kubernetes cluster, please follow the steps in [Use cluster connect to securely connect to Azure Arc-enabled Kubernetes clusters](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/cluster-connect?tabs=azure-cli%2Cagent-version).
 Further steps in the Quick start assume connecting to the cluster from your local developer machine.

 ### Quick Start